 Metric type External Risk Event 2020 2021 2022 2023 2024 2025 Unit(s) Comments Fire Ignitions Ignitions from operation of LMUD equipment 1 # Fires On Sept 11, 2022, an ignition occurred in Wendel, CA where a wire down caused a grass and brush fire of less than 5 acres.
 Fire was extinguished and all customers back in power in less than 3 hours.
 Outage Type Wire Down 3 # of Wire Down Electrical Transmission or Primary Distribution wire falls to ground or onto foreign object due to heavy snow loading and low fire conditions.
-Outages Instances where LMUD Customers experienced an interruption in service N/A N/A N/A # of Outages
+Outages Instances where LMUD Customers experienced an interruption in service N/A N/A N/A # of Outages In 2023 there were no instances where LMUD Customers experienced interruption in service related to wildfires.
+Outages Instances where LMUD Customers experienced an interruption in service N/A N/A N/A # of Outages In 2024 there were no instances where LMUD Customers experienced interruption in service related to wildfires.

-$^{\rm 8}$ LMUD will begin recording the following metrics in 2023.
+LMUD began recording the following metrics in 2023.